bmw2621/dnd5eGQL/README.md

 ## TODO

 - [X] Races endpoint and in schema
-- [ ] Subraces endpoint and in schema
+- [X] Subraces endpoint and in schema
 - [ ] Magic Schools endpoint and in schema
 - [ ] Equipment Category and link to Equipment Type in schema
 - [X] Language Type in schema and in schema
 - [ ] Conditions Type in schema and endpoint
 - [ ] Proficiency Type in schema
 - [ ] Spells endpoint and in schema
-- [ ] Traits endpoint and in schema
+- [ ] Traits endpoint and in schema (Update Race and Subrace traits to graph to Traits Type)
 - [ ] Weapons Properties endpoint and in schema